Dreaming381/Latios-Framework/README.md

 [Core](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Core/README.md)
 is an essentials kit for handling common programming concerns in Unity’s ECS.
-It contains many features you might have heard of such as Rng, Blackboard Entities, Collection Components, Instantiate Command Buffers, Smart Blobbers, Explicit System Ordering, and Baking Bootstraps.
+It contains many features you might have heard of such as Blackboard Entities, Collection Components, Instantiate Command Buffers, Smart Blobbers, Explicit System Ordering, and Baking Bootstraps.
 But there are many more features around.
 If there is a common “hard” problem in ECS, there’s a good chance Core has a